davbeek/gitinspectorgui-old/README.md

 Open the downloaded file by double clicking.
 This opens a window with the GitinspectorGUI app.
-Drag the icon onto the Applications folder or to a temporary folder, from where it can be moved to the Applications folder.
+Drag the icon onto the Applications folder or to a temporary location, from where it can be moved to the Applications folder.
 You can then open the GitinspectorGUI app from the Applications folder.

 The first time you open the GitinspectorGUI app, you will get an error message